by-k4y4k/by-k4y4k.github.io/src/content/about.md

 title: "about"
 ---

 I'm kayak (don't capitalise it).
-I build websites, mentor people who aren't quite as experienced as me, and do my best to learn from people who are.
+I build websites, mentor people who aren't quite as experienced as me, and do my best to learn from people who have a few more `console.log()` calls under their belt than I do.

-I try to be active on [Twitter](https://twitter.com/by-k4y4k) and you can take a peek at my projects on [GitHub](), if you're that kind of person.

 ## I'm currently looking for work!

-You can hit me up on Twitter, or send an [email](mailto:work.by.kayak@gmail.com), if that's more your speed.
+You can chat to me on [Twitter](https://twitter.com/by-k4y4k)!
+There's always [email](mailto:work.by.kayak@gmail.com) too, if Twitter's not your speed.
+You can also take a peek at my projects on [GitHub](https://github.com/by-k4y4k).